d0rnkernsky/COMP4102-Project/README.md

-Title:  Panorama creation and object removal
+Title:  Panorama creation and with subsequent manual object removal

-Summary:  Summarize  your  project  in  no  more  than  2-3  sentences.
-De-scribe what you plan to do and what vision problem you will be working on.Checkfinal  project  ideasfile in cuLearn for suggested project ideas.
-You canchoose any idea other than these examples.

-Background
+Summary:

+Background:

+The Challenge:

+Goals and Deliverables:

+Schedule: